-Each year the Board's Actuary carries out a review of the Scheme to determine an employer contribution rate sufficient to meet the accrued and future liabilities of the Scheme
+Each year the Board's Actuary carries out a review of the Scheme to determine an employer contribution rate sufficient to meet the accrued and future liabilities of the Scheme.

-In the actuarial examination, completed as at 31 March 2018, the Actuary recommended the employer contribution rate increase to 210% of contributors' contributions from 1 April 2019.
+In the actuarial examination, completed as at 31 March 2018, the Actuary recommended the employer contribution rate to the Scheme be set at 1.0 times contributors' contributions from 1 April 2019.
 The recommendation was accepted and endorsed by the Board.
 Given the reduction in the Scheme's funding level at 31 March 2019, we expect the Actuary will recommend a further increase in the employer contribution rate with effect from 1 April 2020.